Shubham-Zone/Google-Solution-Challenge-project-SnapHealthTracker/README.md

 # Heal Snap App

-Heal Snap is an application designed to help users track their daily food intake, exercise, and mental well-being to promote a healthier lifestyle.
+Heal Snap is a mobile application designed to help users track their daily food intake, exercise, and mental well-being to promote a healthier lifestyle.

 ## Features